 \Cref{tab:preraw} reveals that data preprocessing had a positive effect on the accuracy, $f_1$ score, and kappa of all models.
-It seems that the manual supervision during preprocessing improved the classification performance.
-This better performance on pre-processed time series is, to a certain degree, expected, since this preprocessing makes a visual identification of classification relevant events possible, as could be seen in \cref{fig:sat:pre}.
-Comparing the visual examples at \cref{fig:sat} suggests that the classification of the preprocessed datasets is an easier task than approximating preprocessing-like mechanism jointly together with classification in a holistic end-to-end model.
-Overall, the region- and domain-specific expertise needed to design such preprocessing pipelines increases the classification performance compared to classification of the raw datasets were the deep learning models have to learn preprocessing-like mechanisms solely based on the provided examples without access to model knowledge.
-This holds especially true if the number of samples is limited, some examples are falsely labeled, or the semantic representation of classes do overlap.
+It seems that manual supervision during preprocessing improved the classification performance.
+This better performance on preprocessed time series is, to a certain degree, expected, since this preprocessing makes a visual identification of classification-relevant events possible, as could be seen in \cref{fig:sat:pre}.
+Comparing the visual examples at \cref{fig:sat} suggests that classification of the preprocessed datasets is an easier task than approximating a \\ preprocessing-like mechanism jointly together with classification in a holistic end-to-end model.
+Overall, the region- and domain-specific expertise needed to design such preprocessing pipelines increases the classification performance compared to classification of the raw datasets where the deep learning models have to learn \\ preprocessing-like mechanisms solely based on the provided examples without access to model knowledge.
+This holds especially true if the number of samples is limited, if some examples are falsely labeled, or if the semantic representations of classes overlap.
 Considering this, it is notable that the \rnn and \transformer models performed competitively well on raw data compared to preprocessed data.
 Especially in the 12-class land cover categorization setting, the difference in performance was rather minor, speaking of $\SI{5}{\percent}$ in accuracy and $0.03$ in kappa score.
-In terms of the $f_1$ score, the \rnn variant even achieved better performance on raw data compared to preprocessed data, while is ranging behind the \transformer.
-Throughout both the 23-class dataset (\cf \cref{tab:preraw:accuracy,tab:preraw:kappa,tab:preraw:f1}) and 12-class dataset (\cf \cref{tab:preraw2:accuracy,tab:preraw2:kappa,tab:preraw2:f1}) variants, all evaluated deep learning models performed similarly well on preprocessed data.
-Interestingly, for the raw dataset partitions, the \rnn and \transformer models achieved slightly better accuracy, kappa, and $f_1$ scores values compared to the \msresnet and \tempcnn variants.
-In the 23-class setting, the difference is rather small with \SIrange{1}{2}{\percent} in overall accuracy and $0.01$ in kappa score which seems not significant considering their reported variances.
+In terms of the $f_1$ score, the \rnn variant achieved even better performance on raw data compared to preprocessed data, while it ranged behind the \transformer model.
+Throughout both the 23-class dataset (\cf \cref{tab:preraw:accuracy,tab:preraw:kappa,tab:preraw:f1}) and the 12-class dataset (\cf \cref{tab:preraw2:accuracy,tab:preraw2:kappa,tab:preraw2:f1}) variants, all evaluated deep learning models performed similarly well on preprocessed data.
+Interestingly, for the raw dataset partitions, the \rnn and \transformer models achieved slightly better accuracy, kappa, and $f_1$ score values compared to the \msresnet and \tempcnn variants.
+In the 23-class setting, the difference is rather small with \SIrange{1}{2}{\percent} in overall accuracy and $0.01$ in kappa score, which seems not significant considering their reported variances.
 The 12-class case, however, confirms this observation with a more pronounced difference of \numrange{0.03}{0.07} in kappa metric and \SIlist{5;11}{\percent} in accuracy.
-In the next \cref{sec:exp:qualitative:backprop}, we will investigate this further by a feature importance analysis monitoring the backpropagation process.
+In the next \cref{sec:exp:qualitative:backprop}, we will investigate this further through a feature importance analysis monitoring the backpropagation process.